Martha Needle: The killings

 On 23 February 1885, Mabel Needle died after a short illness.
-Needle stated that she "seemed to fade" and later collected £100 (Au$40,000 in 2010) life insurance on Mabel's death.
+Needle stated that she "seemed to fade" and later collected £100 ($57,600 in 2024) life insurance on Mabel's death.
 Henry Needle, who was insured for £200, died of a mysterious illness on 4 October 1889, followed by Elsie and May in 1890.
 Doctors were baffled.
 Needle spent almost all the insurance money on an elaborate family grave which she visited regularly.

-Louis Juncken, a friend from Adelaide, operated a saddlery business with his brother Otto Juncken at 137 Bridge Road, Richmond and, in 1891, Needle sub-let the attached house and took in lodgers.
+Louis Juncken, a friend from Adelaide, operated a saddlery business with his brother Otto Juncken at 137 Bridge Road, Richmond and, in 1891, Needle sublet the attached house and took in lodgers.
 Needle began an affair with Otto in 1893 but Louis and his other brother Herman disapproved and attempted to prevent their engagement.
 The following year Louis became ill and died of suspected typhoid.
 In June 1894, Herman travelled to Melbourne from Adelaide to handle his late brother's affairs, he ate a meal prepared by Needle and suddenly became ill.
 He recovered but became ill again the next day after eating breakfast.
 Two days later, Herman had fully recovered but while eating a lunch prepared by Needle, he was seized by painful violent cramps.
 Doctor Boyd treated Herman for suspected poisoning and took a sample of Herman's vomit and sent it to the government laboratory for analysis.
 The analyst reported that the sample contained arsenic.

 Arrest, trial and execution

 Boyd informed the police of his suspicions and a trap was set, the police asked Herman to ask Needle to make lunch.
 After being served a cup of tea, Herman literally "blew the whistle", summoning detectives who arrived as Needle was struggling with Herman to upset the teacup, which was found to contain enough arsenic to kill five people.

 Needle was charged with attempted murder.
 The body of Louis Juncken, interred in Lyndoch, South Australia was exhumed and samples sent to Melbourne.
 The bodies of Henry Needle and the three girls, interred in Kew, were also exhumed.
 All five bodies were found to contain fatal levels of arsenic and Needle was charged with the murder of Louis Juncken.
 The trial lasted three days; Needle pleaded not guilty, but was found guilty and sentenced to death.

 During her time in gaol, Needle received continued visits from her friends.
-In her final letter to friend, Mrs Owen, she writes "Try not to grieve too much for me."
-She was executed at 8.00am on 22 October 1894.
+In her final letter to a friend, Mrs. Owen, she writes "Try not to grieve too much for me."
+She was executed at 8:00 am on 22 October 1894.
 When asked for her last words, she replied, "I have nothing to say."